TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Get your snowstorm smarts on: 6 forecast tools to use this winter AROUND NOAA // November 2016 ranks as 5th warmest on record for the globe Unprecedented Arctic warmth in 2016 triggers massive decline in sea ice, snow This holiday season, give the gift of peace of mind
+Enter Search Terms Get your snowstorm smarts on: 6 forecast tools to use this winter AROUND NOAA // Postscript: Lost WWII weatherman’s family found Science is kid's play: Online games for school breaks or anytime at all November 2016 ranks as 5th warmest on record for the globe Unprecedented Arctic warmth in 2016 triggers massive decline in sea ice, snow

 *   About our agency
 *   News and features